SpineEventEngine/money/README.md

 This library provides Protobuf definition for `Currency` and `Money` types, and utilities for working with monetary.

+## Experimental

+This library has experimental status, which means its API is likely to change in the near future.

 ## Supported Languages

 Currently the library supports only Java, with JavaScript and C++ being on the priority list.